 One of the signs and symptoms of menopause is having bladder control issues or urinary incontinence.
 When you stop having periods each month, your body does not make as much estrogen.
 Estrogen is responsible for many functions of the body one of which researchers say is to keep the lining of your bladder and urethra plump and healthy.
 They also think that the diminished levels of estrogen could contribute to a weakness in the pelvic floor muscles which enable you to control you bladder.
-But, you can deal effectively with menopause and bladder problems without taking hormones or medications or even invasive measures like surgery.
+But, you can deal effectively with Kegel exercises without taking hormones or medications or even invasive measures like surgery.

 So, you may notice that when you cough, lift objects, or sneeze, these activities allow urine to leak through.
 This type of leaking urine is called stress incontinence and can happen to you at any age.
 Even though estrogen may play a part in stress incontinence there have not been any studies that show that taking estrogen improves bladder control in older women.

 So, where does that leave you?
 Certainly, you should check with you healthcare professional to rule out any other causes than weak pelvic floor muscles like infections, various medications, difficulty moving, nerve damage, etc. Trying a behavioral approach, which uses devices to